Prudentnavigator/PrivateChatRoom-Server/README.md

 operating system, (Windows, Mac, Linux, etc.).

   Usage:
-1a.
+1. Option a:
    Set your router to allow port forwarding to the private IPv4/mac address
     of your device.

-1b.
+   Option b:
    You can also use VPN port forwarding (there are a number of VPN services
     that provide that feature), with the added benefit that you can use the server anywhere you can connect to the internet (public-wifi i.e. hotels, airport, trains, etc.) as you don't need access to the router of that